suren-atoyan/monaco-react/README.md

 **NOTE**: For `TypeScript` type definitions, this package uses the [monaco-editor](https://www.npmjs.com/package/monaco-editor) package as a peer dependency.
 So, if you need types and don't already have the [monaco-editor](https://www.npmjs.com/package/monaco-editor) package installed, you will need to do so

-## Monaco-React AI Bot
+## Ask AI

-[Monaco-React](https://codeparrot.ai/oracle?owner=suren-atoyan&repo=monaco-react) Bot will help you understand this repository better.
+[Monaco-React](https://codeparrot.ai/oracle?owner=suren-atoyan&repo=monaco-react) AI will help you understand this repository better.
 You can ask for code examples, installation guide, debugging help and much more.

 ### Introduction